 ***Important: Prior to making a planning application, we suggest having a conversation with your neighbour to let them know that you will be approaching them about the party wall act at the appropriate time, this can help to mentally prepare the neighbour, however, it is also advisable as poor practising surveyors touting for work may write to your neighbour advising that they need to appoint them.

 If the neighbour(s) do not respond or dissent, then you’ll need to carry out a party wall award prepared by a surveyor.

 Detailed Planning work with party wall surveyors that can write the correct notices for the type of work required.
 It’s worth noting that sometimes there may be more than one notice required and multiple neighbours that will need to be contacted.

 Should the neighbour dissent and a party wall award be required, the surveyor will usually prepare documents consisting of three parts:

 Once the agreement has been witnessed and signed, both parties will have a 14 day period to appeal if either one believes the agreement was improperly created.

-If the neighbour dissents, then fees set out below should be expected.
-There are two scenarios following dissent of a letter:
+If the neighbour dissents, then scenarios set out below may be expected.
+Fees are typically paid by the person carrying out the work.
+There are usually three scenarios following dissent of a letter:

 Contact us at Detailed Planning to get started on your project.